secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 ## Reproducing Submission

-To reproduce the submission without retrainig, do the following steps:
+Please do the following steps to reproduce the submission without retraining.

 1. [Requirement](#Requirement)
 2. [Repository Structure](#Repository-Structure)
 3. [Ensemble](#Ensemble)